camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Recommended format conventions regarding ```notificationAuthToken``` attribute, in order to provide Uniqueness, Randomness and Simplicity for its management are the following:
 - It MUST BE an opaque attribute
-- It MUST NOT be a JWT Token
 - It has to be restricted in length, a string between [20-256] characters.
 - It is HIGHLY recommended to have random-based pattern (e.g. UUIDv4 or another one.
 Anycase it is an implementation topic not design one)